shrutivinodshinde/RAG_Sanskrit_Shruti_Shinde/README.md

 ```

 > **Note:** PyTorch CPU build is approximately 700 MB.
 First install may take a few minutes depending on your internet speed.
+> **No API keys required.** All LLM backends (Ollama, Transformers, llama-cpp, Simple) run
+> fully locally.
+No OpenAI, Anthropic, or cloud credentials are needed.

 ### 4. Add Sanskrit Documents